-While searching for more information on this species I noticed that although there are plenty of journals regard their keeping, very little info is available on their natural wild nests and habitat.
-From what we know their colonies are quite large often between 500-1000 individuals.
-Some researchers state the workers tend to forage in the upper story of large forest trees, where they seek out the secretions of sap sucking insects.
+While searching for more information on this species I noticed that although there are plenty of journals regarding their keeping, very little information is available on their natural wild nests and habitat.
+From what we know their colonies are quite large often between 1000 - 2000 individuals with a single queen.
+Some researchers state the workers tend to forage in the upper story of large forest trees, where they seek out the secretions of sap-sucking insects.
 Confirming this I have seen trails of workers ascending trees at night, but have also found them foraging over the ground where they will take live and dead insects.

-It has been stated that they will create nests in trees in old dead wood, however I have found colonies nesting in the gaps between large rocks on cliff faces, and on the ground in very rocky areas, usually in the cracks between large boulders.
-The nesting sites chosen are usually between boulders so large that they are immoveable and provide the ants with good protection from would be predators.
+It has been stated that they usually create nests in trees in old dead wood, however, I have found colonies nesting in the gaps between large rocks on cliff faces, and on the ground in very rocky areas in the cracks between large boulders.
+The nesting sites chosen are usually between boulders so large that they are immovable and provide the ants with good protection from would-be predators.

-This species is not easy to establish from just new queens as they are a bit temperamental at the foundation stage, and will frequently consume their brood if disturbed.
-With this in mind we would recommend you consider buying a small foundation colony to ensure success.
-Once they have a workforce of about fifty, they will develop quickly.
+This species is not easy to establish from new queens as they are a bit temperamental at the foundation stage, and will frequently consume their brood if disturbed.
+With this in mind, we would recommend you consider buying a small foundation colony to ensure success.
+They are initially slow to progress but once they have a workforce of about fifty, they will develop quickly.

 Due to their slow development in the initial stage foundation queens are only recommended for the more experienced hobbyists.
 Young colonies are easier to care for and should respond well for the average hobbyist.